 Over the years, Washington, D.C. has been home to numerous professional baseball teams, very few of them with winning records.
 But, 1884 might take the cake for weirdness.
 That year, the nation's capital boasted two separate teams called the Washington Nationals.
 They finished a combined 59-116.

 The great surge of Italian immigration to the U.S., which began in the 1880s and lasted until 1920, brought about four million Italians to this country.
-Many flocked to places such as Little Italy in lower Manhattan and comparable ethnic neighborhoods in Boston, Philadelphia and Baltimore, where new arrivals could speak their native language, find familiar food and churches in which to worship, and plug into a network that helped them to find employment.
-But Washington, D.C. didn't attract similarly large numbers of Italians.
-It was a government town without mills, factories or a commercial port, and there were fewer opportunities for unskilled former rural dwellers without language skills to support themselves.
-Instead, the area drew smaller numbers of skilled immigrants, such as the construction workers, artists and tradesmen who labored on the government buildings erected in the 19th and early 20th centuries.
+Many flocked to places such as Little Italy in lower Manhattan and comparable ethnic neighborhoods in Boston, Philadelphia and Baltimore.
+Washington, D.C. didn't attract a large numbers of Italians, but those that did come here established communities.

 You know who was just too fabulous for Washington.
 D.C. to handle?
 Oscar Wilde.
-This fellow caused quite a stir when he visited in the January of 1882 as part of a lecture tour on the “Philosophy of Aestheticism”.
+He caused quite a stir when he visited in the January of 1882 as part of a lecture tour on the “Philosophy of Aestheticism”.